sasquatch678/A-Painted-World/README.md

 3. The Journeyman Alteration perk can occasionally cause spell magnitudes to multiply infinitely when reloading the game.
 Simply restart the game when loading rather than quickloading from within the game.

+4. DXVK can sometimes cause weird visual anomalies or random crashes, if your performance is good enough without it you can keep it disabled.
+Please note that DXVK is the only way to use Reshade with Oblivion Reloaded Combined, so Reshade will not work with it disabled.

 ## Updating the modlist

 Before updating, please check the changelog and back up your saves.
 You may need to start a new game after certain updates.